There are many benefits to online sports publishing.

 6.)
 Increased tax write-offs.

 Sporting events in vacation destinations seem to make their way to the top of this editor’s article list more and more frequently.
-Check with your tax accountant first, but many of these expenses can be written off.
+Check with your tax accountant first, but many expenses can be written off.
 Plus, the home office write-off is still there.

 7.)
 No commuting.